Teen charged with making racist threats in Charlottesville

 When asked about his race, police said the suspect identifies as Portuguese.

-The teen faces a felony charge of threatening to commit seriously bodily harm on school property.
-He's also charged with a misdemeanor count of harassment by computer.
+The teen faces a felony charge of threatening to commit serious bodily harm on school property.
+He is also charged with a misdemeanor count of harassment by computer.

 Chief Brackney said the student used "vile and racially charged language" on 4chan, a shadowy site known for, among other things, cruel hoaxes and political extremism.